emedware/svelte-lazy-router/README.md

 # svelte-lazy-router

-As there is curently no dedicated nor even suitable router for svelte, and needing a powerful and flexible one, we decided to make one and make it a dedicated package.
+As there is curently no dedicated nor even suitable router for svelte, and as we needed a powerful and flexible one, we decided to make one and make it a dedicated package.

 ## Installation / usage